devifr/flip_service_disburs/README.md

 Test For Join In Flip Team
-Change servername, username, password, or dbname with your credential then run migration use php migration.php
+Change base_url, servername, username, password, or dbname with your environment or credential in app/config/global_variable then run migration use php migration.php